All Episodes

 So the joke's true.

-Men are the part are the culprits, women hardest hit.
+Men are the culprits, women hardest hit.

-This kind of radical feminism shows up in institutions and guys that go to school hear about how they are more responsible for all the world's ills, including whatever women are unhappy about than anybody else.
+This kind of radical feminism shows up in institutions and guys that go to school hear about how they are more responsible for all the world's ills, including whatever women are unhappy about, than anybody else.

 So why do they want to put up with it?